pytorch/pytorch/docs/source/torch.compiler_faq.rst

 contains a few tips and tricks on how to tackle this task.

-If the above is not enough to pinpoint the origin of the issue, there are still a few other NumPy specific tools we can use.
-If we find a bug that is blocking our development and we are tracing through mixed PyTorch <> NumPy code where the NumPy part is not particularly bulky, we can simply deactivate the NumPy tracing altogether by doing
+If the above is not enough to pinpoint the origin of the issue, there are still a few other NumPy-specific tools we can use.
+We can discern whether the bug is entirely in the PyTorch code by disabling tracing through NumPy functions:

 .. code-block:: python

    from torch._dynamo import config config.trace_numpy = False

-This disables tracing through any NumPy functions, and allows us to discern whether the bug is entirely in the PyTorch code.

 If the bug lies in the traced NumPy code, we can execute the NumPy code eagerly (without ``torch.compile``) using PyTorch as a backend by importing ``import torch._numpy as np``.